3410 Transfer from One MCO to Another

 Note: Adoption Assistance or Permanency Care Assistance (AAPCA) members must contact the state’s enrollment broker to request transfer.

-Refer to Appendix XIV, State Cutoff Charts, for more information on for additional information on current cutoff dates.
+Program Support Unit (PSU) staff must refer to Appendix XIV, State Cutoff Charts, for more information on current cutoff dates.

 Monthly Plan Changes Report

-Enrollment Operations Management (EOM) Unit staff prepares and sends the Monthly Plan Changes report to Program Support Unit (PSU) staff.
+Enrollment Operations Management (EOM) Unit staff prepares and sends the Monthly Plan Changes report to PSU staff.
 The report gives a full list of all Medically Dependent Children Program (MDCP) members who have changed MCOs from the previous month.
 PSU staff are not required to provide the Plan Change Report to the MCOs.
 MCOs receive the plan change report for their members only through an automated process in the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Portal (LTCOP).

-The losing MCO and the gaining MCO must coordinate and share applicable member information in order to prevent a gap in services during the transfer.
-In cases where this does not occur, the HHSC Managed Care Contracts and Oversight (MCCO) Unit staff must request PSU staff intervention.
-Within two business days of notification from MCCO Unit staff, PSU staff must assist with the transfer of information from the losing MCO to the gaining MCO.
+The losing MCO and the gaining MCO must coordinate and share applicable member information to prevent a gap in services during the transfer.
+The gaining MCO must notify the Managed Care Contracts and Oversight (MCCO) Unit staff if they encounter issues getting the transfer packet from the losing MCO.
+MCCO Unit staff may contact PSU staff for help transferring member information to the gaining MCO.

 The gaining MCO will have access to current and historical STAR Kids Screening and Assessment Instruments (SK-SAIs) and STAR Kids - Individual Service Plans (SK-ISPs) in the TMHP LTCOP once the member is enrolled with them.